 The first step in developing your Public Portfolio is to draft a plan.
 You should do this by completing the Public Portfolio Plan with your faculty advisor.
 This is an electronic document allowing you to continue to review and edit your plan.
 After you have a solid plan, use that to work through the process of developing a great portfolio.
 Remember to consult your CxC Representative and Faculty Advisor throughout this process.

-Your Private Documents will be used internally by your Faculty Advisor, Revision Board and your CxC Rep to assess your skills as a candidate for the Distinguished Communicator certification.
+Your Private Documents will be used internally by your Faculty Advisor, Revision Board and your CxC Rep to assess your skills as a candidate for the Distinguished Communicator distinction.
 This is your opportunity to reflect; looking back at your previous experiences, evaluating what you’ve done, learning from your actions, setting goals, and creating your own road-map for success.
-As you work toward the LSU Distinguished Communicator certification, reflections will be an integral part of your journey.
+As you work toward the LSU Distinguished Communicator distinction, reflections will be an integral part of your journey.

 DC Candidates will be asked to email the following materials as private documents to their DC faculty advisor, CxC rep and firstname.lastname@example.org for review: